 My Research

-I am currently writing my first book, After Inclusion: Poverty, Property, and Politics on Mexico's Financial Frontier.
+I am currently writing my first book, After Inclusion: Poverty, Property, and Politics on Mexico's Financial Frontier (under contract with University of California Press).
 Ultimately, my book answers two questions: why has consumer credit become the cornerstone of development policy, and how does society change when poverty becomes productive for high finance?

-These are my latest publications.
+These are my publications.
 Please email me for a preprint copy.

 2024 "Pobreza y vivienda en Guadalajara, México, de 1980 a 2020."
 Revista Mexicana de Sociología, Vol. 86, No. 4.